 When I first watched this dance to Luminus on So You Think You Can Dance (2015), I was immediately taken with what I saw as the image of the Trinity: Father, Son and Holy Spirit.
 Three dancers dancing and creating together in unity and beauty.
 Let me describe what I see in this dance.
 You can follow along with the times throughout the video indicated.

-As they break out of unison at 1:19+ we see their struggle as it is now time for Christ to reveal the fullness of God’s love.
-Jesus steps down into creation (1:24+) to bring us into relationship through the fulfillment of the plan of salvation.
-At 1:31+ (and photo below), we see Christ submitting to the will of the Father while God balks at the separation from his Son.
+As they break out of unison at 1:21+ we see their struggle as it is now time for Christ to reveal the fullness of God’s love.
+As a gift from the Father, Jesus steps down into creation (1:27+) to bring us into relationship through the fulfillment of the plan of salvation.
+At 1:33+ (and photo below), we see Christ submitting to the will of the Father while God balks at the separation from his Son.
 Yet the Holy Spirit reaches upward knowing this plan must be fulfilled for the love of God to be fully known by those he would call his children.

 At the same time, Christ dies yet quickly rises again, and they are unified once more as they face creation with hearts and bodies open to all who will receive their gift of love.